nficano/dotfiles/README.md

 - Prefer the common option parsing helpers (`script.parse_common` or the patterns shown in the skeletons) to deliver consistent `-h/--help` and `-v/--verbose` behaviour
 - Use the logging (`log.info`, `log.warn`, `log.error`), prompting, locking, and filesystem helpers from `lib/bash/utils` instead of reimplementing them
 - When creating new media or conversion scripts, follow the examples that operate on the current working directory and respect standard tools such as ffmpeg or svgo

+## TODO:

+- upload file to s3 public bucket and return the url to clipboard
+- backup to s3 and backup to dropbox w/ incremental changes
+- add-alias should support a flag to add to private bash_profile
+- script to show the installed OS and version